-Ellen DeGeneres And Portia De Rossi Selling Their Home Reignites Divorce Rumors
+Ellen DeGeneres And Portia De Rossi Sell Home, Reignite Divorce Rumors

 Power couple Ellen DeGeneres and Portia de Rossi recently placed their Montecito villa for up for sale for $45 million.
 The listing came as a surprise to many since the woman behind The Ellen DeGeneres Show once said that they will live in that home forever.

-The talk show host and her wife are known for buying, beautifying and selling luxurious properties as per The Wall Street Journal.
+The talk show host and her wife are known for buying, beautifying, and selling luxurious properties, according to the Wall Street Journal.
 However, the lovely property in California was thought to be the one property that the couple would not put a price on.
-Ellen DeGeneres said on her 2015 interior-design book Home, that this Montecito home is the one she hopes to live in forever.
+Ellen DeGeneres said in her 2015 interior-design book Home that the Montecito home is the one she hopes to live in forever.

 Unfortunately, Ellen DeGeneres’ initial hopes for the Montecito villa will not come true since the couple is now selling the property.
-The sudden decision to sell their supposed forever home set flame once again to the divorce rumors that have lingered around the couple in the past.
+The sudden decision to sell their home set once again ignited divorce rumors that have lingered around the couple in the past.

 The best Monday mood booster!! #moodbooster #ellen #ellendegeneres #portia #portiaderossi #love #cute #sunnies #celebritieswelove